 Climb aboard and roam the decks of the historic Polly Woodside, one of Australia’s last surviving 19th century tall ships.
 Experience the turbulent trials of history at sea and steer your way through blustering tales from the ship’s 17 world voyages, above and below deck.
 Polly Woodside offers a range of activities for visitors including an award-winning interactive gallery on its history, children’s Crew Calls and Pirate Days.
 Located in the heart of Melbourne’s South Wharf, discover life on the seas with one of Melbourne most iconic and enchanting attractions.

 The Children’s Gallery is a wondrous place for babies to 5-year-olds to explore, play and learn.
-Budding palaeontologists excavate fossils in the dinosaur dig; aspiring botanists traverse the discovery garden, exploring plants and stories; young curators gaze at the specially selected museum objects, and for everyone who loves to dance, there is a ‘camouflage disco’ where children will turn into spotty and stripy disco dancing animals.
+During school holidays, budding paleontologists excavate fossils in the dinosaur dig; aspiring botanists traverse the discovery garden, exploring plants and stories; young curators gaze at the specially selected museum objects, and for everyone who loves to dance, there is a ‘camouflage disco’ where children will turn into spotty and stripy disco dancing animals.

 This thought-provoking museum on the edge of Melbourne’s CBD documents the history of immigration in Australia including the different policies that have been in place at different times, the different groups who have immigrated and how and why they would have immigrated.
 Click here

-The Farm offers a variety of activities for both young and old – meet the friendly farm animals, take a ride to see the kangaroos and emus or explore early 20th Century Australian life at the Heritage Village.
-Enjoy a great day out for the whole family.
-Take a picnic or stop in at Bundoora Park Café for a snack or some lunch.
+The Farm provides a diverse range of activities suitable for people of all ages.
+Encounter amiable farm animals, embark on a journey to spot kangaroos and emus, or delve into the lifestyle of early 20th Century Australia at the Heritage Village.
+It promises a fantastic day for the entire family.
+You can bring along a picnic or visit Bundoora Park Café for a snack or a satisfying lunch.
 Click here

 A day to remember – fishing by the Stevensons river with your friends & family.
 Be excited & rewarded by catching your own fresh fish to eat here for lunch or have cleaned & packed on ice to take home.
 Fishing is the perfect way to get out in nature & experience the sights, smells & sounds of the Victorian countryside.
 Click here